If you've worked with Excel before, you're probably quite familiar with 2 basic commands for saving workbooks:

 |12||Local||Determines whether the workbook is saved against the language of Excel (usually local) or VBA (usually US-English).|

-2 parameters of the SaveAs method (#10, TextCodepage and #11, TextVisualLayout) aren’t included in the table above nor explained below.
-As explained by Microsoft, both of these parameters are “ignored for all languages in Microsoft Excel.”
+2 parameters of the SaveAs method (#10, TextCodepage and #11, TextVisualLayout) aren't included in the table above nor explained below.
+According to Microsoft's Official Documentation (at the time of writing), both of these parameters are ignored.

 Let's take a closer look at each of the individual arguments of Workbook.SaveAs: